 The past year has been a year of great uncertainty for job seekers, employees and businesses alike.
 With the further easing of restrictions this April and the commencement of the COVID-19 vaccination drive, 2021 marks a positive start for Singapore's post-COVID economy.

 After a year of navigating the impact of COVID-19, companies now better understand their business vulnerabilities and priorities.
 The coronavirus crisis has also shone a spotlight on available jobs openings in different industries.
 These growth sectors include cybersecurity, software engineering, financial services, e-commerce and healthcare.

 To help manage the brunt of the pandemic on the employment market, the Singapore government had rolled out numerous training support schemes and wage subsidies.
 It also created over 95,000 opportunities under the SGUnited Jobs and Skills Package, where 60,000 job seekers found jobs in this initiative from April to October last year.
-By the third quarter of 2020, employment levels of Singaporeans have bounced back, and looks to recover and regain its footing in 2021.
+By the third quarter of 2020, Singaporeans' employment levels have bounced back and look to recover and regain its footing in 2021.

 Best paying manager jobs in Singapore